 If you wish to transfer your processes from the personal space to the team space so you can share and collaborate with your colleagues then read this article on copying maps.

-At any point you can also run a trial of the PRO capability on your free team space.
+At any point, you can also run a trial on your free team space.

 How to use spaces effectively